Anastasia-at/Anastasia-at/README.md

 **Why Data Analysis** ⭐ <br>
 As years passed, I realised that I wish to continue with Data Analytics.
 It is so fascinating to discover uncovered trends, patterns, and correlations in large amounts of raw data and see how it makes decision-making smoother!

 So, I started my studies.
 I learned how to analyse data with various technical and visualisation instruments and also with the most popular language in the world of data.
-And as a result, I became a Data Analyst ⭐
+And as a result, I became a Data Analyst! :metal:

 I believe that a combination of my analytical and problem-solving skills, attention to detail together with my acquired technical skills also helped me to achieve the desired position in Analytics.